jhmcstanton/jhmcstanton.github.io/posts/blog/2018-08-15-phantom-types-and-how-to-enhance-them.markdown

 Finally, extending supported states is still just as simple as adding new empty data declarations, we just need to include them as data declarations on the type `ProcessState.`

+### Should I use this?

+In general, the `DataKind` approach is not needed, and in many cases overly restrictive.
+We could emulate the `DataKinds` version of our code here by not exporting the data constructors of `EnvConfig` and only exporting smart constructors and functions that include the types we want to support in our public / consumer API.
+The smart constructor approach also allows us as library writers to use any type as needed for `a`, which could be useful in some cases.

+The smart constructor approach works well, and is used by many libraries today.
+In this case I like the `DataKinds` approach since it allows us to worry less about what is hidden and exported from the library, and the `DataKinds` approach doesn't tie our hands enough to cause problems.